How to Overcome Abandonment After Separation and Divorce

 After I hit “publish” and took a deep breath (yes, I took a breath after publishing), I quickly received an outpour of support and private messages from spouses that had stories similar to mine.
 These messages also included many “thank you” sentiments for telling my story.
 They said it helped.
 They said they felt less alone.
 They said to keep speaking.

-So, I am re-posting the piece I wrote for My 40 Life today because it’s important I share it here, too.
-It’s important that you, if you’re in a similar situation, know that you are not alone in the grief and mountain-climbing that abandonment, separation, or divorce brings.
+So, I am re-posting the piece today because it’s important I share it here, too.
+It’s important to share that if you’re in a similar situation, you are not alone in the grief and mountain-climbing that abandonment, separation, or divorce brings.
 It’s brutal.
 It’s a slog.
 It’s life-changing.

 The article is below, but before you read it let me tell you this…there is sunlight on the other side.
 I promise there is. ✨